What is Cryptocurrency Arbitrage?

 Low volume may mean that the exchange can’t execute a trade large enough to deliver the profit an investor is hoping for.
 Low volume may also mean that the trade is possible but will take too long to seize the pricing opportunity.

-At the same time, traders need to keep an eye on the transaction fees that come with buying and selling across trading platforms.
+At the same time, traders need to keep an eye on the transaction fees that come with purchasing cryptocurrency across trading platforms.
 As the cryptocurrency markets evolve, these fees continue to fluctuate, varying from exchange to exchange.

 Cryptocurrencies are largely unregulated, which is one of the key things to know before investing in cryptocurrency.